 Review summary: Canon 30D vs SL1

-Arguments in favor of the Canon EOS 30D:
+Advantages of the Canon EOS 30D:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.